PacoVu/HODClientForPHP/README.md

 * this function will throw an error if an operation failed.

 *Example code:*
-* Call the OCR Document API asynchronously to scan text from an image file
+    // Call the OCR Document API asynchronously to scan text from an image file.
-##
     $paramArr = array(
         'file' => "full/path/filename.jpg",
         'mode' => "document_photo")